Fashion (Design) ,BA

 Apparel, Art Director, Culture and History, Fabric Design, Fashion, Fashion Designer, Textile Designer

-You could spend your days creating the perfectly designed garments and accessories of your dreams.
-Learn to design, illustrate, construct, alter, show and market your fashion ideas and prepare yourself for a career you have only dreamed of.
+As an ASU FIDM student, you can spend your days creating the perfectly designed garments and accessories of your dreams.
+Learn to design, illustrate, construct, alter, show and market your fashion ideas, and prepare yourself for a career you've only dreamed of.

-The BA program in fashion with a concentration in design is a transdisciplinary program that provides students with a foundation that enables them to work across many segments in the fashion design industry.
+The Bachelor of Arts program in fashion with a concentration in design is a transdisciplinary program that provides students with a foundation that enables them to work across many segments in the fashion design industry.

-Through the leadership of well-known industry professionals, students with this bachelor's degree in fashion are connected globally to leaders in the industry and ready to pursue a dynamic career in fashion.
+Through the leadership of well-known industry professionals, students are connected globally to leaders in the industry and prepared to pursue a dynamic career in fashion.

 General university admission requirements: